Avalanche powered by Wavelink

 New in Avalanche 6.3

 •Work profile mode for Android Enterprise.
 Android Enterprise offers secure management of Android devices through a selection of different management modes.
 Use Avalanche to create work profiles on devices, set password restrictions, set app permissions, and configure and deploy enterprise approved apps to devices.
-For more information, see Android Enterprise.
+For more information, see Getting started with Android Enterprise .

 •Firebase Cloud Messaging support.
 Firebase Cloud Messaging (FCM) enables Avalanche’s smart device server to establish communication with your Android devices.
 For more information, see Configuring FCM for Android.